gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

 Say:

->"This test assesses your stereoacuity.
-Look at each of the four circles and tell me which one seems to come out closer to you-top, bottom, right, or left."
+>"*This test assesses your stereoacuity.
+Do you see the butterfly?
+Look at each of the four circles and tell me which one seems to come out closer to you-top, bottom, right, or left.*"

 Continue until participant gives up trying, or making two successive mistakes.
 - Some participants may develop this perceptual response slowly.
 So let them study it for a while or let them change the viewing angle, if needed.
-- You could provide some feedback to them, say
->" You have very good stereo vision."

 ##### Report results

 - Log the answer to each item on the [score sheet](vision-screening-score-sheet.html).
 - Record the level of stereopsis into Qualtrics at the last one chosen correctly.

 ## After session ends